PaulLeCam/react-leaflet/README.md

 - At this point, not all layers are implemented and even less tested.
 - Properties on most components are static: they are set during the first render but not updated when the component updates.
 Check the documentation and source code to know what properties are dynamic.
+- Leaflet makes direct calls to the DOM, and therefore cannot be used for server-side rendering.

 ## API